-Course Supervisor: Dr. Lixin Shen, 206D Carnegie, x2889.
-Problems you cannot resolve with your instructor should be brought to the attention of the course supervisor.
+Course Supervisor: Dr. Vincent Fatica, 313A Carnegie, x1587, vefatica@syr.edu.
+Problems you cannot resolve with your instructor should be brought to the attention of the course

 Mathematical Prerequisites and Restrictions: MAT 121 has no formal prerequisites; however, it is desirable that students have a reasonable level of competence in high school algebra.
 MAT 121 is a prerequisite for MAT 122.
 A student cannot receive credit for MAT 121 after completing STT 101 or any MAT course numbered above 180 with a grade of C or better.